 I hope this has given you an overview of what is available.
 The details of different carats and colours of gold can be discussed in further detail when discussing a commission.
 Please visit the 'Bespoke' pages of the website for further details about commissioning a piece especially for you.

-'GE' my Sponsor's mark which is struck on all pieces and is registered at The Goldsmiths' Company, Assay Office, London, which has a record of testing the quality of gold and silver dating back to c1300.
+My Sponser's Mark 'GE' is struck on all pieces and is registered at The Goldsmiths' Company, Assay Office, London, which has a record of testing the quality of gold and silver dating back to c1300.
 A Sponsor's mark takes the form of the makers initials surrounded by a shield design and is unique to the maker.

 A Hallmark consists of a series of marks applied to articles of precious metals including, platinum, gold, palladium and silver.

 The majority of my work is hallmarked, with the exception of some smaller items such as silver items that weigh under 7.8 grams or pieces under 1 gram in gold, which is the maximum legal limit for un-hallmarked pieces and/or pieces that are exempt because hallmarking would damage the design.
 However, quite often pieces that are under this weight are hallmarked anyway.
 If you have any questions to whether a piece is hallmarked, please contact me.

 I often incorporate gemstones into my designs using stones which are sourced from reputable merchants who guarantee that their gemstones are conflict free.